bradlipovsky/bradlipovsky.github.io/_teaching/2018-glaciology.md

 location: "Cambridge, United States"
 ---

+An introduction graduate course that explores the physics of glaciers and ice sheets

 # Description
 This course explores the physics of glaciers and ice sheets.
 We begin by describing